ryan-hill/course-in-a-box/modules/vector data/_posts/2003-01-01-spatial-objects-2.md

 - l/r: move left/right
 - Up/Down: k/j
-- &plus or i/- or o: zoom in/out
+- <span>&#43;</span> or i/- or o: zoom in/out
 - r: reset view
 - q: quit graphics window

+We can see from the plot that the simplified geometry is very similar to the original.
+However, on disk the new shapefile has been reduced to ~2.4MB.